 Singapore American School

-“I like the fact that the school’s learning spaces have classrooms that are linked together and where walls can be removed.
+I like the fact that the school’s learning spaces have classrooms that are linked together, with walls that can be removed.
 This allows for a strengthened sense of community.” – Benjamin Cheong, Grade 7

 Tanglin Trust School